Ali Mirza Safavi: Biography

 Ali Mirza Safavi was the eldest son of Shaykh Haydar by his wife Alam-Shah Begum (Halima, Mart[h]a), daughter of Uzun Hasan by Despina Khatun (Theodora Megale Komnene).
-According to Qasem beg Tabrizi he was born in 1469/1470 in Sham Asbi village, outskirts of Ardabil.
+According to Qasem Beg Hayati Tabrizi he was born in 1469/1470 in Sham Asbi village, outskirts of Ardabil.

 He succeeded his father as head of the Safavid order after his death at Tabasaran in Dagestan in 1488.
 Ali Mirza Safavi was the first head of the Safavid order to assume the title of Padeshah.
 According to Roger Savory (1985), this was "a clear indication that by this stage the Safavids were aspiring to temporal as well as spiritual authority".
 The attribution of the title of Soltan, given to Ali Mirza Safavi by later historians, is doubtful; Ali Mirza probably didn't use the title himself according to Savory.

 At some point, Sufi's of the Safavid order mobilized themselves at Ardabil around Ali Mirza Safavi, and instigated him "to avenge his father's death", in which the Ak Koyunlu had been involved.
 Dismayed by the news, the ruler of the Ak Koyunlu, Yaqub bin Uzun Hasan, ordered for the arrest of Ali Mirza Safavi and a number of his relatives, including his mother and two brothers.
 They were imprisoned at the fortress of Istakhr in Fars.
 Had it not been for the intervention of his mother, who also happened to be Yaqub bin Uzun Hasan's sister, Yaqub bin Uzun Hasan would have probably executed Ali Mirza.